-Key Improvements Achieved in 2021
+Key Improvements Achieved in 2022

-In navigating post-COVID and remote learning environments in 2021 we worked to ensure continuity and consistency in teaching and learning.
-We successfully implemented Microsoft TEAMS for remote learning and the use of SeeSaw and Google classroom to provide learning opportunities.
-We began the CATALYST journey and focused on the school-wide approach to Learning Intentions and Success criteria and the understanding and application of the Science of Learning.
-A relentless focus on attendance increased the time for each child in a learning environment to improve student outcomes and engagement.
+We continued the Catalyst journey and worked to embed and sustain the school-wide approach to Learning Intentions and Success criteria and the understanding and application of the Science of Learning.
+This also focused on the implementation of High Impact Teaching Strategies K-10.
+Successful implementation of small group literacy support using MacqLit and Sage/MiniLit.
+We were successful in receiving a BGA to refurbish our Years 3-6 Primary classrooms.

-Improvements to infrastructure were also realised with an upgrade of air conditioning and technology in every classroom space.

 We also committed to continue to provide access to relevant and appropriate professional learning for teachers to know what students can do and target teaching accordingly and improve the teaching of literacy and numeracy.

-Priority Key Improvements for 2022
+Priority Key Improvements for 2023

-Relentless focus on improving attendance.

-Expand the practice and implementation of InitiaLit - analyse the data to tailor intervention.

-Build on the collaborative strength of Professional Learning Communities for teacher learning.

-Build teacher capacity in the use of data to inform next steps teaching and learning through regular analysis, discussion and collaborative planning.

-To implement Middle School programs that allow for collaboration for Stage 3 and 4 in numeracy, drawing on teacher expertise and good practice.

-Engage and educate parents in our improvement strategies.

-Educate staff in tiered intervention and inclusive education practices.

-School wide use of language of learning.

-Targeted literacy support in MacqLit and Reader Tutor programs.

-To embed High Impact Teaching Practices especially the implementation and school-wide use of Daily Review.

-School instructional coaches, mentoring (other teacher leaders) are used to improve instructional practice.

-Section Eight: School Policies
+In 2023 our key improvements will include

+- Relentless focus on improving attendance. - Refurbishment of the Primary Classrooms. - Sustain the practice and implementation of InitiaLit analyse the data to tailor intervention. - Build on the collaborative strength of newly structured Professional Learning Communities for teacher learning. - Build teacher capacity in the use of data to inform next steps teaching and learning through regular analysis, discussion and collaborative planning. - To investigate a primary numeracy practice to adopt HITP including Daily review, vocabulary and engagement norms - Educate staff in tiered intervention and inclusive education practices.
+More efficient collection of inclusion and adjustment practices - School wide use of language of learning. - Targeted literacy support in MacqLit and Reader Tutor programs. - To embed High Impact Teaching Practices especially the implementation and schoolwide use of Daily Review and Checking For Understanding and Engagement Norms. - Embed the practice of observations and feedback for all staff. - School instructional coaches, mentoring (other teacher leaders) are used to improve instructional practice.

-Student Welfare and Behaviour Management
+Student Welfare, Anti-Bullying and Behaviour Management